prismicio/prismic-gatsby/docs/previews-guide.md

 Follow Prismic's official [How to set up a preview][prismic-setup-preview] guide to enable previews on your repository.

-While developing, you would typically create multiple preview sites:
+While developing, you would typically set up multiple preview sites:

 - **Development**: Domain: `http://localhost:8000`, Link Resolver: `/preview`
 - **Production**: Domain: `https://<your_url>`, Link Resolver: `/preview`